Case study: Switching tools to docs-as-code

 I also gave a presentation on Docs-as-code tools and workflows to the STC Rocky Mountain and WTD Denver group.

 To read some other docs-as-code posts on my blog, see the following:

-For more reading about docs as code, see Anne Gentle’s book Docs Like Code.
+To Learn more about docs as code in general, see Anne Gentle’s book Docs Like Code.